brantburnett/btburnett.com/_posts/2008-04-02-linking-stylesheets-from-content-pages.md

 </asp:Content>
 ```

-Now this works great for most scenarios, but what if you&#8217;re using URL rewriting in order to dynamically generate your pages based on the URL that was requested?
-In that case, the relative path to the stylesheet won&#8217;t work.
-If you know that your web application will always be the root application on the server, you can use a path that starts with /, but that isn&#8217;t always the case.
+Now this works great for most scenarios, but what if you're using URL rewriting in order to dynamically generate your pages based on the URL that was requested?
+In that case, the relative path to the stylesheet won't work.
+If you know that your web application will always be the root application on the server, you can use a path that starts with /, but that isn't always the case.
 What you really need to do is use an application relative path, starting with a ~/.

 Normally you can change your **link** tag to include **runat="server"** and it will process application relative paths in the **href** attribute.
-However, this doesn&#8217;t work on content pages for some reason.
-Therefore, I&#8217;ve created the class below to help.
+However, this doesn't work on content pages for some reason.
+Therefore, I've created the class below to help.

 ```vb
 Imports System